Buzzology/jelly-widgets/Infrastructure/container-registries/README.md

 1. Open the Azure Cli in the portal
 2. Switch to bash
 3. Upload CreateServicePrincipal.sh from the scripts folder
+   - Update the ACR_NAME and SERVICE_PRINCIPAL_NAME values first
 4. Run `bash ./CreateServicePrincipal.sh`
 5. Save the displayed outputs to a keyvault